 Be formally accepted into the major you graduate with according to the schedule specified by the major.
 In most cases this is no later than the spring semester of your second year, though some majors with external licensure requirementsmay require earlier application to the major.

 Follow the major course sequence in the advisors' manual, and maintain the major's required academic progression and skills requirements.
-For students in majors with external licensing requirements, students must follow the course sequence in the four year schema for the major from the first semester of enrollment; graduating with these majors in four years requires that students undertake carefully planned, ambitious course schedules fromthe start of their academic careers at The College of St. Scholastica.
+Students in majors with external licensing requirements must follow the course sequence in the four year schema for the major from the first semester of enrollment; graduating with these majors in four years requires that students undertake carefully planned, ambitious course schedules fromthe start of their academic careers at The College of St. Scholastica.

 School of Arts and Letters

-Advertising and Public Relations American Indian Studies Art Catholic Studies Communication English French German History Humanities Languages and International Studies Medieval and Renaissance Studies Music Philosophy Photography Political Science Russian Social Studies Secondary Education Spanish Theatre Theatre Management Theology and Religious Studies Women's and Gender Studies
+Advertising and Public Relations American Indian Studies Art Catholic Studies Communication English French German History Humanities Languages and International Studies Medieval and Renaissance Studies Music Philosophy Photography Political Science Russian Social Studies, Middle/Secondary Education Education Spanish Theatre Theology and Religious Studies Women's and Gender Studies

 School of Business and Technology

-Accounting Computer Science / Computer Information Systems Economics, Applied Management Marketing Organizational Behavior
+Accounting Computer Science/Computer Information Systems Economics, Applied Finance Management Marketing Organizational Behavior

 School of Education